arober39/HolisticSelfApp/README.md

+## Part 2: Guarded Releases (Branch: feature/part2-guarded-releases)

+This branch demonstrates how to:
+- Create feature flags for new features
+- Use flags to control feature rollout
+- Connect rage click detection to specific features
+- Set up Guarded Releases for monitoring

+See the blog post: [link to Part 2]

 # Holistic Self App - Health Tracker

 A modern web-based health tracking application for managing ailments, symptoms, medications, and dosage logs.
 Built with React and JavaScript, designed with a focus on privacy and local data storage.